How to Charge Lightning: The Economics of Bitcoin Transaction Channels: Model

 We analyze the market for \emph{records} on the blockchain.
 A record is a part of a block, in which a single transaction is recorded.
 Each record has a market-price $\phi$ [bitcoins-per-record], which is the mining-fee for a blockchain transaction.
 The market-price $\phi$ is determined as a price in which the \emph{supply} of records equals the \emph{demand} for records.

 The \emph{supply} in our market is quite simple: the bitcoin protocol ensures that the supply of records per day is fixed.
 We denote this parameter by $\tau$.
-As of this writing, the value of this parameter is $\tau\approx 288,000$ [records-per-day].
 The total revenue of the miners, which is an important factor in the security of bitcoin, will be $\tau\cdot \phi$ [bitcoins-per-day].

 The \emph{demand} is driven by the need of users to transfer money to other users.
 The demand is determined by the following sets of parameters: \begin{itemize} \item The number of times that user $i$ wants to transfer money to user $j$ per day is a Poisson random variable with mean value $\lambda_{i,j}$ [transfers-per-day].